Hello fellow readers and welcome to another Vietnamese instalment of Kaptain Kenny.

 Ridiculously, I hastily booked a day trip with a “no research done prior” company promoting their ‘English-speaking’ guide, because… YOLO. *Insert eye-rolling emoticon.*

 My guide was able to say yes and no and even then, she often got those confused.

 In retrospect, I should have done some reading up before going BUT not to worry.
 However, the power of the internet prevails and I have some nice snippets of information for you below.

 I should also point out that the bus was full of Vietnamese people and I was the only foreigner.
 Yay!

 Additionally, I made a few rookie errors – yes that’s RIGHT.
 Kaptain Kenny is admitting defeat!
 Would you like to know my shortcomings?

 - I didn’t know a word of Vietnamese and I found most people couldn’t understand English.
 In this post you’ll find a handy Vietnamese quick-phrase guide.

 - I didn’t bring good enough suncream.
-Basically since discovering 50+ and swapping it for 30+, my life has changed for the better like a born again Christian.
+Basically since discovering 50+ and swapping it for 30+, my life has changed for the better like a born-again Christian.

-- I didn’t do any research on the places I visited on this day trip and had no idea what I was looking about.
+- I didn’t do any research on the places I visited on this day trip and had no idea what I was looking at.
 Without a connection to the internet, (gasp!)
 I wasn’t able to learn anything because my guide could only say two words in English.
 As someone who needs closure, I’ve researched it all *see below* for your convenience.

 Established as the capital of unified Viet Nam in 1802, Hué was not only the political but also the cultural and religious centre under the Nguyen dynasty until 1945.
 The Perfume River winds its way through the Capital City, the Imperial City, the Forbidden Purple City and the Inner City, giving this unique feudal capital a setting of great natural beauty.